kpassapk/blog/content/posts/happyapi-temporal.md

 ---

 Oauth2 has become the dominant authentication mechanism for Web APIs.
-It is more secure than than API keys since the user is invovled in the login flow and since the tokens it produced are short-lived.
+It is more secure than than API keys since the user is involved in the login flow and since the tokens it produces are short-lived.

 Tech giants like Google and Amazon rely on OAuth2 to gatekeep access to their immense fleet of APIs.